nowei/learning-rust/README.md

 ## Problems encountered
  - docs don't load properly with chrome.exe because WSL doesn't support guis very well.
  soln: testing out https://github.com/microsoft/WSL/issues/648 and adding that to $BROWSER to see if that works
+ update: It doesn't really work, but I might have done it wrong.